-Earle said that plan changed after watching “My Name is Bill W.,” a television movie starring James Woods and James Garner.
-The film details the founding of Alcoholics Anonymous.
+Earle said that plan changed after watching “My Name is Bill W.,” a television movie starring James Woods and James Garner that details the founding of Alcoholics Anonymous.

-Earle said the movie connected him with his late grandfather, who according to Earle was instrumental in starting 12-step programs in northeast Texas.
+Earle said the movie connected him with the memory of his late grandfather, who according to Earle was instrumental in starting 12-step programs in northeast Texas.

 “For some reason, this light went on and I realized who these guys were that were sleeping on my grandfather’s couch,” he added.

 Now 22 years clean, Earle’s career keeps him busy; he performed Sunday night in Charleston as part of radio program Mountain Stage’s 900th episode and is writing the music for a play based on the 2010 Upper Big Branch Mine disaster, which killed 29 miners.
 “The Exonerated” playwrights Jessica Blank and Erik Jensen are writing the script.